 VicForests Controlled Wood Roadmap and Audit

-As part of our commitment to sustainable forest management we are also a member of the Forest Stewardship Council® and are working towards achieving FSC® Controlled Wood Standard.
+As part of our commitment to sustainable forest management we are working towards achieving FSC® Controlled Wood Standard.
 The proposed commencement date of the audit is 11 November 2019.

 VicForests is focusing on new harvesting and regeneration practices, as part of its reform project - outlined in a reform roadmap.
 A key component to the roadmap is the Controlled Wood standard audit which is due to commence on 11 November 2019 - with feedback in relation to the audit welcomed at email@example.com.

 Develop and implement new practices to further reduce boundary encroachments

 Review harvest methods and regeneration practices in relation to the impact on HCVs and Old Growth stands

 Revise and improve a new stakeholder engagement plan

 Activities to achieve these goals fall within three key focus areas being adaptive silvicultural regimes and outcomes, High Conservation Value (HCV) protection and enhanced stakeholder engagement.
 As part of this, VicForests will identify measures to guide and mark its progress across these areas which will be monitored by staff.
 This focus in the field is underpinned by key documents focusing on harvesting and regeneration practices, and high conservation values, with two rounds of stakeholder consultation in relation to each document undertaken throughout 2019.
 Further input on these documents and in relation to the 2019 Controlled Wood standard audit is encouraged via email.